lijok/docs/decision-records/11-use-git-for-version-control.md

 We will use Git for version control.

 ## Consequences
-Git does not deal well with large files, so LFS will have to be used for large asset storage.
+Git does not deal well with large files, so LFS has to be used for large asset storage.